Cheddar is the most popular type of cheese in the world.

 It is also worth remembering that the longer the aging, the less lactose cheese has.

 For this reason, extra mature and vintage varieties of Cheddar would be a good option for those with lactose sensitivities.

-The tables below show the calorie, vitamin and mineral content for a typical Cheddar cheese per 100 grams (2);
+The tables below show the calorie, vitamin, and mineral content of a typical Cheddar cheese per 100 grams (2);

 |Calories / Macronutrient||Amount (Kcal / Grams)|

 |Polyunsaturated Fat||0.9 g|

 As shown, cheese is relatively high in energy and contains 403 calories per 100 g.

 It is also a great source of protein and provides 24.9 grams per 100g, a similar amount to meat and fish.

 Here is the vitamin and mineral profile;